schwa/Ultraviolence/README.md

 ## Misc Notes/Questions/Problems

+- [ ] Get help (literally and metaphorically)
+- [ ] `render` could become be a more generic `visit`
+- [ ] Uniforms.
+- This is going to overlap with RenderKit.
+Is this RenderKit4 (are we really up to 4 semi-unreleased projects now?)
-* Is `RenderPass` the right name for a node in the graph here.
+- Is `RenderPass` the right name for a node in the graph here.
 Some nodes are definitely not render passes and it seems too specific.
 Maybe just `Node` (`RenderNode?`, `RenderElement`?).
-* How do we detect state changes and detect if a graph has changed?
+- How do we detect state changes and detect if a graph has changed?
 Adopt ideas from SwiftUI and [ObjcIO](http://objc.io) folks.
-* How do we make sure inputs and outputs to shaders are compatible?
+- How do we make sure inputs and outputs to shaders are compatible?
 Can we generate a vertex descriptor from a shader (or vice versa?).
-* Cross platform?
+- Cross platform?
 Crazy idea: Ultraviolence is not necessarily intrinsically tied to Metal.
 Could we have a Vulkan backend?
-* Should Ultraviolence include a scene graph? _Maybe_.
+- Should Ultraviolence include a scene graph? _Maybe_.
 A ForEach() operator could be used as a bridge between a render pass and a scene graph.
 As long as the scene graph can generate an iterable collection of _things_ to draw it can be passed into an Ultraviolence draw.
 It should be a lot less integrated than in RenderKit2.
-* Modern Swift - Metal is not very Swift Concurrency friendly.
+- Modern Swift - Metal is not very Swift Concurrency friendly.
-* It should be easy to capture debugging.
+- It should be easy to capture debugging.
-* Offscreen rendering:
+- Offscreen rendering:

 ```swift
 func render() {